sudhirdhumal289/SquareCordovaIntegration/README.md

 # Cordova Square Reader SDK

-A Cordova plugin to interface with the native Square Reader POS SDKs.
+A Cordova plugin to interface with the native Square Reader SDK.

 # Install